Andy Mossack gets into discovering Belgrade by first eating a shopska salad.

 The royal chapel is an example of the Communist era when it was repeatedly desecrated and used as a storeroom.
 Look for the fresco of Christ with a bullet hole in his forehead.

-For a taste of vintage Belgrade, Skadarlija is the city’s Bohemian quarter.
+For a taste of vintage, while discovering Belgrade, Skadarlija is the city’s Bohemian quarter.
 It’s sloping cobbled traffic-free street is crammed with restaurants and cafes, The air is filled with the scent of grilled meat and the sounds of traditional Balkan Roma bands competing with each other from the restaurant terraces.

 The local cuisine here is just as popular with the locals as it is with tourists and I enjoy a veritable Balkan banquet at Tri šešira Restaurant AKA the Three Hats.